mstojens/draft-tdj-associated-prefixes-for-domains/draft-tdj-dnsop-associated-prefixes-for-domains.md

 ## TTLs for SVCB and CIDRS records

-Servers SHOULD NOT have a TTL value for SVCB records containing the "%%%%%%%%%" key that are less than the TTL values for CIDRS records for the same domain name.
+Servers SHOULD NOT have a TTL value for SVCB records containing the "cidrs" key that are less than the TTL values for CIDRS records for the same domain name.
 This would cause the client to re-check for the presence of CIDRS records that it will still have cached.